 Consumer-Drive and High-Deductible health plans that offer catastrophic risk protection with higher deductibles, health savings and reimbursement accounts, and lower premiums.

 The Office of Personnel Management lists the plans available in each state.

 New employees, employees who move outside of the area covered by their plan, and employees who have certain life qualifying events have 60 days to enroll, modify, change, or cancel their plans.
 If you do not fit into one of those categories, you can change, modify, cancel, or enroll during Open Season.
 Open Season typically runs from the Monday of the second full workweek in November through the Monday of the second full workweek in December.
 OPM provides a detailed FAQ on eligibility for federal employees.

-To enroll or reenroll in FEHB, elect not to enroll in FEHB, change your enrollment, cancel your enrollment, or suspend your enrollment, fill out Standard Form (SF) 2809 and submit it to Marty Sanchez-Lowery.
-You can also reach out to her if you have any questions.
+To enroll or reenroll in FEHB, elect not to enroll in FEHB, change your enrollment, cancel your enrollment, or suspend your enrollment you must do so in HR Links by taking the following steps:

 The earliest date your insurance can be effective is two weeks after your start date, assuming you send your documents in immediately.
 You get access to Employee Express, where you can check the status of your health insurance, after your first paycheck.
 You can also call your providers directly to confirm enrollment.
 Questions?
-Ask in #benefits.
+Contact email@example.com.

 If you have an eye appointment but have yet to receive your card(s), you can look up your Vision Care subscriber ID online.
-To do so, log on to CHRIS (your username is first name middle initial last name with no spaces), select Employee Views from the GSA Personal Self Service menu, and select the Benefits tab.
-(Note: it may take 4-6 weeks for your CHRIS login to work.)
+To do so, log on to Benefeds.

 Filing an insurance complaint